 JPMorgan Chase Bank experienced solid revenue growth in the third quarter, according to a Wednesday release from the bank.

 The bank’s net income was $4.4 billion, up a staggering 23% from the same period last year.
 JPMorgan Chase’s stock performance topped analysts’ estimates by about 15%.
 The positive results are a good sign for banks, kicking off a several-week period full of financial reports from banks.
-Third-quarter results expected from Citigroup, Bank of America, Goldman Sachs, Wells Fargo and Morgan Stanley.
+Third-quarter results expected from Citigroup, Bank of America®, Goldman Sachs Bank USA, Wells Fargo and Morgan Stanley.

 JPMorgan Weathers the Storm